The page has been translated by Gen AI.

 Design Principles

-1. Simple repetitive tasks are implemented using Cloud Functions to realize Serverless Computing.
+1. Simple repetitive tasks are implemented using Cloud Functions to realize serverless computing.

-2. Implement high availability using Database services.
+2. Implement high availability using the Database service.

 Microservice Architecture Implementation

-Implement a scalable Application through Microservice architecture.
+Implement a scalable Application through a Microservice architecture.

 Monolithic Architecture and Microservice Architecture